-- Attend BTC Information Day at your school (ask Guidance Counselor for date) - Meet with your Guidance Counselor to discuss program and class schedule - Visit BTC! - o Open Lab Date: sign up with Guidance Counselor - o BTC Open House: Saturday, February 8, 2020: 9:00am-12:00pm - o Arrangement with BTC Staff Contact Zac Poland for Individual visit requests.
+- Virtual Open House Dates to meet BTC Teachers: - o Open House Date: sign up with Guidance Counselor - o Arrangement with BTC Staff

+Contact Zac Poland for Individual requests.

 Zac Poland: 802-864-8426 ext.
+12006 (zpoland@bsdvt.org)

-12006 (zpoland@bsdvt.org) - Complete Student Application.
-Applications are available online: btc.bsdvt.org/application/ - Complete an interview with the BTC Program Instructor: a.
-By phone b.
-By Skype or Facetime c.
-In person d.
-By written short essay (The essay response will not be graded or have content considered for admission.
+- Complete Student Application.
+Applications are available online: btc.bsdvt.org/application/ - Complete an interview with the BTC Program Instructor: - a.
+By phone - b.
+By Skype or Facetime or Google - c.
+Complete the written short essay (The essay response will not be graded or have content considered for admission.
 The completed essay is one pathway to BTC's required interview.)

-Submit the following essay via email to bsdvt.org: Essay Prompt #1: Why do you want to attend BTC and how do you think your BTC program will influence your high school education?
+Submit the following essay via email to btcadmissions@bsdvt.org:

+Essay Prompt #1: Why do you want to attend BTC and how do you think your BTC program will influence your high school education?

 Essay Prompt #2: Describe any direct experience within the field of program you are applying for.
 If you do not have any experience, please explain what you would like to learn in this program.
 Essay Prompt #3: What is one thing you are passionate about?
 Explain in detail what it is and why you are passionate about it.

-NOTE: The purpose of the interview is for Instructor and student to communicate more closely regarding program essentials to better inform student.
+NOTE: The purpose of the interview is for the Instructor and student to communicate more closely regarding program essentials to better inform the student.
 The interview is NOT used as a qualifier for admission.
 Questions?
 Please contact Guidance Coordinator, Zac Poland at zpoland@bsdvt.org

-School Counselors:

-- Send current transcripts and attendance records\ to BTC Admissions: btcadmissions@bsdvt.org; or print and mail to Burlington Technical Center, 52 Institute Rd.
-Burlington, VT 05401. - Students are required to be in good academic standing and poised to graduate with 9th grade cohort.\\
+- School Counselors: - Send current transcripts and attendance records to BTC Admissions: btcadmissions@bsdvt.org; or print and mail to Burlington Technical Center, 52 Institute Rd.
+Burlington, VT 05401. - Students are required to be in good academic standing and poised to graduate with the 9th grade cohort.